-The total enrollment for fall 2004 session was 16,203.
-This total included 14,991 undergraduate students, 808 graduate students and 384 non-degree seeking students.
-JMU has 91 major campus buildings, including a 31-acre, off-campus farm.
-Nearly \$143 million worth of new facilities and improvements have been added since 1975.
+The total enrollment for fall 2005 session was 16,938.
+This total included 15,287 undergraduate students, 1,067 graduate students, 253 non-degree seeking graduate students and 331 non-degree seeking undergraduate students.
+JMU has 101 major campus buildings, including a 31-acre, off-campus farm.
 JMU offers students a full program of extracurricular and social programs, as well as a diversified program of intercollegiate and intramural athletics.